-Parking should not pose a challenge, as long as visitors conform to the size limits (sites are meant for both tent camping and RV camping and are pretty short, for the most part).
-The day use area and boat launch are within walking distance of most of the campsites, though there’s ample parking if you’d like to drive.
-The southbound portion of the Northville-Placid trail leaves from the middle of the camping spur, while the northbound section can be accessed on the opposite side of NY-28/NY-30, just across from the park entrance.
+Parking should not pose a challenge, as long as visitors conform to the size limits.
+Sites are meant for both tent camping and RV camping up to 30 feet long.
+The day-use area and boat launch are within walking distance of most of the campsites, though there’s ample parking if you’d like to drive.
+The southbound portion of the Northville-Placid Trail leaves from the middle of the camping spur, while the northbound section can be accessed on the opposite side of NY-28/NY-30, just across from the park entrance.

 Campgrounds and parking in Lake Durant Campground

 Campsites in Lake Durant Campground

 Lake Durant Campground has 65 campsites available from mid-May until mid-October.
 The sites accommodate both tents and RVs, so visitors should take note of length limits before making their reservation.
 The length limits range from 20 to 30 feet.
 Each site has a picnic table and a fire pit, and amenities are primitive as there is no water, electric, or sewage hookups available.
 There are, however, potable water spigots throughout the campground, and there is a sanitary dump station located near the park’s entrance.
 Modern restrooms with showers are available, and there’s also firewood for sale within the park.

 All 65 of the sites are reservable up to nine months in advance, and pets are welcome as long as you provide proof of your pet's current rabies vaccination.
 Lake Durant’s shoreline campground offers visitors magnificent views of the lake and the rugged wilderness which surrounds it.
 Beautiful Blue Mountain is visible across the lake to the north.